RyanT5/yl-training/content/post/queen.md

 There are five main tasks you need to complete to get your Queen's Scout Award.
 Some of them may sound daunting but remember that this award is meant to be completed over multiple years and you can always ask leaders for help if you get stuck.

+Requirements can be adapted to suit each young person's abilities.
+You can read about reasonable adjustments [here](https://members.scouts.org.uk/supportresources/1301/policy-and-approach).

 #### Membership

 There are two key parts to consider here.
 To be eligible you must both:

 - Be aged between 16 and 25 years old.
 You must start the award after your 16th birthday and complete the award before your 25th birthday.

-- Be a member of Explorer Scouts, Young Leaders or Scout Network for at least 18 months and at the time you complete the award.
+- Be a member of Explorer Scouts, Young Leaders or Scout Network for at least 18 months at the time you complete the award.

 #### Nights away

 You must complete 18 nights away as an Explorer Scout, Young Leader or Scout Network member, of which 12 must be camping.
-This can include nights away counted for the Chief Scout’s [Platinum](/chief-scouts-platinum) and [Diamond](/chief-scouts-diamond) awards but must not include any nights away for DofE expeditions.
+This can include nights away counted for the Chief Scout’s [Platinum](/chief-scouts-platinum) and [Diamond](/chief-scouts-diamond) awards but must not include any nights away for DofE expeditions or equivalent expeditions for this award.

 #### International, community & values (ICV) list